Thiru1814/awesome-textmining-materials-science/README.md

 A collection of papers on text mining for materials science. **Note: this is a work in progress, I will constantly update this page.**

 If you find an interesting paper and would like to add it here, please create a PR request.
+##Intersting Papers
+- [VisualUrText: A Text Analytics Tool for Unstructured Textual Data](https://iopscience.iop.org/article/10.1088/1742-6596/1018/1/012011):  This tool, VisualUrText, is developed to assist students and researchers for extracting interesting patterns and trends in document analyses.
+- [Feature extraction for document text using Latent Dirichlet Allocation](https://iopscience.iop.org/article/10.1088/1742-6596/953/1/012047): feature extraction using kmeans
 ## Tools and codes

 ### Plain text